Frojd/Wagtail-Pipit/docs/provisioning-servers-for-hosting.md

 - "deploy" - Used for deployment

 Configuration:
-- Systemd jobs for Nginx, uWSGI and pm2
+- Systemd jobs for Nginx, Gunicorn and pm2
 - Nginx configuration are stored at `/mnt/persist/nginx/conf.d/*`
 - Node configuration are stored at `/mnt/persist/nodejs/*`
 - Your web applications are stored at `/mnt/persist/www/*`